jczerwinski/reis-ux-mini-proposal/src/index.md

 These studies are also all relatively focused on the property querying and filtering process, or on consolidating the information provided to the end user into a one dimensional score, while providing little justification that these are features that users want.

 There may be opportunity for novel designs to provide significant value to real estate market participants.
 Instead of querying, filtering, and attribute consolodation systems -- systems which have already been studied -- users might prefer systems that provide expanded, faster, and easier access to raw attributes.
 There is also a significant opportunity to ensure that real estate information systems are designed in response to user priorities, and that the usability of such systems is rigorously validated.[^usability-dimensions]

+## Research Goal

+This research will investigate user experiences with real estate information systems.
+In particular, it will investigate the extent to which a purpose-built real estate information system prototype can improve user experiences with specific real estate information use cases.

+This research will investigate the following broad questions:

+ - Does the prototype improve the *effectiveness* of users on real estate information retrieval tasks?
+ - Does the prototype improve the *efficiency* of users on real estate information retrieval tasks?
+ - Does the prototype improve the *satisfaction* of users on real estate information retrieval tasks?

 # Methodology